fsharp/fsharp.github.io/_posts/2016-10-31-dotnetcore_sdk_group.md

 We propose to have a group focused to improve the F# story on .NET Core and integration in the .NET Core SDK.

+Add yourself in https://goo.gl/7esjsF or join #dotnetcore channel in FSF slack for info.

 ## Summary
 {:.no_toc}